-This page describes the installation of eLabFTW on a Qnap NAS.
-The procedure slightly different than on a normal GNU/Linux server.
+This page describes the installation of eLabFTW on a Qnap or Synology NAS.
+The procedure is slightly different than on a normal GNU/Linux server.

 We will use the Docker container technology, so you need to install the Container Station app from the AppCenter.